 Your password doesn’t work

-It’s easy to forget a password now and then, but hackers can change your information so that you can’t reset your password and regain access to your account.
+Once hackers access your email account, they can change your information so that you can’t reset your password and regain access to your account.

 There are odd emails in your account

 Not all hackers will change your password.
 Some of them send phishing emails to your address.
 These emails can be links for password resets to trick you into downloading malware or releasing your private data.
-Also, you may look at your sent items and immediately realize you’ve been hacked because you’ll see messages you don’t recall sending.
-Hackers can use your email to send messages to your contacts impersonating you and asking for money, for example.
+Also, you may look at the items you sent and immediately realize you’ve been hacked because you’ll see messages you don’t recall sending.

 Contacts report receiving strange emails from you

-We touched on this briefly, but you’ll quickly know if your email has been hacked when people report odd emails received from your account.
-For instance, the scammers might impersonate you and request money or access to private information as we’ve mentioned in the above section.
+You’ll quickly know if your email has been hacked when people report odd emails received from your account.
+For instance, the scammers might impersonate you and request money or access to private information.

 Different IP addresses are in your details log